For the last few months I have been working on a new project, ‘…. and then came ‘icandance’.

 Other interesting articles

 This London Dance Studio Proves Children With Disabilities Can Do Ballet When a parent learns their child may have a disability, they often have to go through months or even years of assessments.
-When the gruelling diagnostic process is over, they are often handed a...read more
+When the gruelling diagnostic process is over, they are often...read more

 WANT TO KNOW MORE?